 Article V - Quorum

-- 51% of the members in good standing will constitute a quorum for the transaction of business at meetings of the Lost 202.
+- 51% of full members will constitute a quorum for the transaction of business at meetings of the lost 202.

 - 75% of the members of the Board of Directors will constitute a quorum for the transaction of business of the Lost 202 Board.